GustuRyan/GustuRyan/README.md

 <h1 align="center">Hi guys welcome 👋, I'm Gustu Ryan or you can call me Gus Ryan</h1>
-<h3 align="center">I'm very enthusiast to learn about software technologies such as web and mobile dev also machine learning diver.
+<h3 align="center">I'm an enthusiast to learn about software technologies such as web and mobile dev also machine learning diver.
 I'm undergraduate Computer Science student at Udayana University from Bali, Indonesia</h3>

 - 🔭 I’m currently working on **Furnicons**